elifesciences-publications/PB2-DMS/README.md

 Authors: Shirleen Soh, Louise Moncla, Rachel Eguia, Trevor Bedford, Jesse Bloom

+### This code is associated with the paper from Soh et al., "Comprehensive mapping of adaptation of the avian influenza polymerase protein PB2 to humans". eLife, 2019. http://dx.doi.org/10.7554/eLife.45079

 ## Overview

 We performed deep mutational scanning of PB2 from avian influenza strain A/Green-winged Teal/Ohio/175/1986 (S009) to comprehensively map the effect of all amino-acid mutations to an avian influenza PB2 on viral replication in different host species.